seanpm2001/apple/doc/apple-by-example.md

 }
 ```

-Note that Apple does not have imports so we have to re-type the definition of
+Apple does not have imports so we have to re-type the definition of
 the gamma function each time.